creds2/od-data/README.md

 ## Zone of origin

-The energy use presented at the OD level in the previous section can be aggregated to the zone leve.
+The energy use presented at the OD level in the previous section can be aggregated to the zone level.

 ## Zone of destination